KickToken [new] Price Tops $0.0148 (KICK)

-KickToken [new] (CURRENCY:KICK) traded 4.1% lower against the U.S. dollar during the 1 day period ending at 19:00 PM ET on November 21st.
-One KickToken [new] coin can currently be purchased for approximately $0.0148 or 0.00000030 BTC on popular cryptocurrency exchanges.
-In the last week, KickToken [new] has traded 1.7% higher against the U.S. dollar.
-KickToken [new] has a total market cap of $22.07 million and approximately $2.82 million worth of KickToken [new] was traded on exchanges in the last 24 hours.
+KickToken [new] (CURRENCY:KICK) traded 4.1% lower against the dollar during the twenty-four hour period ending at 10:00 AM ET on November 26th.
+In the last week, KickToken [new] has traded up 1.7% against the dollar.
+One KickToken [new] coin can now be purchased for approximately $0.0148 or 0.00000030 BTC on major cryptocurrency exchanges.
+KickToken [new] has a market cap of $22.07 million and $2.82 million worth of KickToken [new] was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.